ozkansari/ozkansari/README.md

 ### READ OZKANSARI

 Hello, this is **Ozkan Sari**.
 I'm a **software engineer** living in Istanbul, Turkey.
 I'm a Computer Engineering BSc and MSc graduate.
 I love software development.
 I'm interested in software quality, agile project management, java-based ☕ technologies and web development.
-In addition to working professionally, I teach "Advanced Java" and "Software Development Environment and Tools" in a University.
+In addition to working professionally, I teach *Advanced Java* and *Software Development Environment and Tools* in a University.

 - 💼 Check my Professional profile on [Linkedin](https://www.linkedin.com/in/ozkansari/)
 - 👷 View my developer profile on [Sourcerer](https://sourcerer.io/ozkansari) and [Codersrank](https://profile.codersrank.io/user/ozkansari)